 - CTCAE Grade 3 or greater toxicity: Resume at a reduced dose when the toxicity resolves or improves to CTCAE Grade 1.

 For recurrent toxicities, reduce the dose of CAPRELSA to 100 mg after resolution or improvement to CTCAE Grade 1 severity, if continued treatment is warranted.

 Because of the 19-day half-life, adverse reactions including a prolonged QT interval may not resolve quickly.
 Monitor appropriately [see WARNINGS AND PRECAUTIONS].

-The starting dose should be reduced to 200 mg in patients with moderate (creatinine clearance ≥ 30 to < 50 mL/min) and severe (creatinine clearance < 30 mL/min) renal impairment. [see WARNINGS AND PRECAUTIONS and Use In Specific Populations]
+Reduce the starting dose to 200 mg in patients with moderate (creatinine clearance ≥ 30 to < 50 mL/min) and severe (creatinine clearance < 30 mL/min) renal impairment [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 Dosage Forms & Strengths